slaxor505/OpenPlantbook-client/README.md

 - Added Python client by @Olen (https://github.com/Olen).
 Thanks and Kudos!
 The client is a step for Home-assistant.io integration and this is why it is a bit overcomplicated.

 ## Usage
-The easies way to get familiar with API is to use Browsable API within Web UI.
+The easiest way to get familiar with API is to use Browsable API within Web UI.
 The link can be found within Docs section.
-Alternatively, you can use excellent easy tool - Postman.
+Alternatively, you can use excellent and easy tool - Postman.
 Postman collection can be found in corresponding folder of this repository.
-You need to install free Postman API tool: https://www.postman.com/ and then import the collection.
+You need to install free Postman API tool: https://www.postman.com/ then import the collection.

 ### Below is a manual walk through using CURL.